Archierowe/Archo-Drum-Academy/README.md

 Form validation was tested on both the [Book a lesson](https://archierowe.github.io/Archo-Drum-Academy/book-a-lesson.html) and [Masterclasses](https://https://archierowe.github.io/Archo-Drum-Academy/masterclasses.html) pages.
 This was done to ensure that the Calendly links worked well across all formats and that when a user asks a question it is sent to the business.

--   Gif to illustrate how the Book a lesson works
+### Gif to illustrate how the Book a lesson works

+-   User clicks on book a lesson button.
+-   This takes them to the Calendly select a day - a date then which they can select.
+-   this then takes them to selecting a time on the selected day.
+-   They then enter their contact details and a question (if they have one).
+-   They can then select close.

 ![Book a lesson process](https://archierowe.github.io/Archo-Drum-Academy/wireframes/book-a-lesson.gif)

--   Gif to illustrate what happens when a question is submitted
+### Gif to illustrate what happens when a question is submitted

+-   User enters personal details on the Book a lesson page and enters a question (email is required).
+-   The details are then sent to external source (in this case Formspree).
+-   Users enquiry arrives at email source (in this case my gmail),

 ![ask a question process](https://archierowe.github.io/Archo-Drum-Academy/wireframes/ask-a-question.gif)

 The HTML and CSS was validated on [W3C Validator](https://validator.w3.org/) and speed tested on [Pingdom](https://www.pingdom.com/)

 ![Pingdom speed test result](https://archierowe.github.io/Archo-Drum-Academy/wireframes/pingdom.png)

 ### Issues, challenges and bugs